gast04/gast04.github.io/_posts/2020-02-26-Android-Reversing-Part2.md

 Here I did not really find a method which satisfied my needs completely, I tried `jdb` and other stuff but everything seemed unecessary complex...
 My final approach is now to use [smalidea](https://github.com/JesusFreke/smalidea), this seems the best and easiest way to me.
-Simply install the plugin and set breakpoints directly in the smali code.
-Make sure the Apk is debugable, after that just hit the `Attach Debugger to Android Process`-Button and have fun.
+Simply install the plugin and set breakpoints directly in the smali code after loaded via `Profile and Debug APK`.
+Make sure the Apk is debugable, just hit the `Attach Debugger to Android Process`-Button and have fun.

 <br/>